People

 liane_livi@brown.edu

-Liane’s role in the Hoffman-Kim lab is to facilitate collaborations with other research groups, manage lab purchases and maintenance, train undergraduate and graduate students, and work alongside students to support their research.
-After working for various labs across the world, including the Universidad Federal do Rio Grande do Sul, the University of California, San Francisco, and the Weismann Institute of Science, Israel, Liane came to the Hoffman-Kim Lab in 2001 and has been working here for the last twenty years.
-When she is not in the lab, she enjoys gardening, drawing, traveling, reading, playing squash, volunteering, or cooking for family and friends.
+Liane’s role in the Hoffman-Kim lab is to work alongside students to support their research.
+After working in various labs across the world, including the Universidade Federal do Rio Grande do Sul in Brazil, the University of California at San Francisco, and the Weizmann Institute of Science, Israel, Liane came to the Hoffman-Kim Lab in 2001.
+When she is not in the lab, she enjoys gardening, drawing, traveling, reading, playing squash, volunteering, and cooking for family and friends.

 rafael_gonzalez_cruz@brown.edu